logankeenan/api-definition/README.md

 #### HTTP Methods
 The HTTP verb associated with reading data is `GET`.
 A `GET` request is safe, idempotent, and cacheable.

 Safe means that a `GET` request does not affect the state of the server.
 If we draw an analogy to reading a book, this makes a lot of sense -- the book doesn't change just because you read a page.
 A `GET` is also idempotent, which means that it can be performed many times in a row and the client will always get the same result -- you can read the same page in a book as many times as you like.
-Because nothing should change on either the server or the resource when doing a `GET`, the client can store (cache) the result.
+However, if another client updates the resource you're requesting, you may get a different result between requests.
+Because nothing should change on either the server or the resource as the result of performing a `GET`, the client can store (cache) the result.

 The result of a `GET` is some representation of a resource, usually JSON.
 You can read more about [`GET` on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET)